Jerry's Pond: Restoration

 In 2015, a group was formed to restore the site called Friends of Jerry’s Pond along with Mass Audubon, Alewife Study Group, and Green Cambridge.
 The group also works with young people of the area alongside the city's mayor's employment program.
 The group hosts an annual cleanup day known as Jerry's PondFest.
 However, due to the toxic chemicals found in the soil, concerns arose mainly regarding the asbestos.
 Since it was buried deep in the soil, the asbestos posed no immediate danger to the public, but if it was disturbed by those restoring the park, it could pose a threat to the safety of those around it.
 Concerns were raised regarding environmental justice because of the high density of affordable housing in the Alewife neighborhood.

 In 2020, the site was purchased from W. R. Grace by IQHQ, a real estate developer for $125 million.
 In April 2023, the company committed to opening up the land for public use.
 In March 2024, the project got approval from the Cambridge Conservation Commission, and opening was expected in summer 2025.
+As of 2026, remediation and construction of the Pond was ongoing.